 a.
 OA location: Deposit a link

-If you article is already available open access on another website, such as the journal's website or PubMed, you can deposit an "OA location" -- a direct link to the article.
+If you article is already available open access on another website, such as the journal's website or PubMed, you can deposit an "OA location" -- a direct link to an open access article.
 Note that an OA location will not be automatically specified -- you must copy and paste the link directly.